 The apprenticeship period gives the apprentice an opportunity to gain in-depth knowledge in a vocational field and prepare for the trade- or journeyman’s exams.
 The apprenticeship period is divided between one year of training and one year of productive work for the training enterprise.
 How this is organised varies, in general apprentices will receive more training in the beginning of the apprenticeship.

-Tripartite cooperation with the social partners is important in the design and development of the Norwegian VET system.
+Tripartite cooperation with the social partners is important in the design and development of the Norwegian TVET system.

 Illustration of the Vocational education and training structure